-- Companies should, as relevant, engage with industry peers, business relations and local stakeholders on children’s rights issues.
-This applies both in collecting the necessary information and research, as well as in building preventive and corrective action plans.
+- Companies should, where relevant, engage with industry peers, business partners and local stakeholders on children’s rights issues.
+This applies both in collecting the necessary information and research, and in developing preventive and corrective action plans.

-- Companies should establish or participate in an effective and accessible operational level grievance mechanism for alleged negative impacts on children’s rights arising from their direct operations, supply chains and other business relationships.
+- Companies should establish or participate in effective and accessible operational-level grievance mechanisms for alleged negative impacts on children’s rights arising from their direct operations, supply chains and other business relationships.

-2 Convention on the Rights of the Child (1989).
-Optional Protocols to the Convention on the Rights of the Child 1) the involvement of children in armed conflict (2000), 2) the sale of children, child prostitution and child pornography (2000), 3) communications procedure (2014).
+Convention on the Rights of the Child (1989) and the Optional Protocols on the involvement of children in armed conflict (2000), the sale of children, child prostitution and child pornography (2000) and a communications procedure (2014).

-8 Guidance to identify salient risks can be found at http://www.ungpreporting.org/reporting-framework/defining-a-focus-ofreporting/statement-of-salient-issues/
+Guidance on identifying salient risks can be found at: www.ungpreporting.org/reporting-framework/defining-a-focus-of-reporting/statement-of-salient-issues/.

-9 Companies should, for example, report on how they intend to abolish practices that are inconsistent with ILO Convention 182 on the Prohibition and Immediate Action for the Elimination of the Worst Forms of Child Labour and 138 on Minimum Age for Admission to Employment in their direct operations and their supply chain, including raw material sourcing.
+Companies should, for example, report on how they intend to abolish practices that are inconsistent with ILO Conventions 182 (Worst Forms of Child Labour) and 138 (Minimum Age) in their direct operations and their supply chain, including raw material sourcing.